 Step 1: Prepare Your Bike Wash Area

 Firstly, it is essential to find a good spot to clean your bike.
 Try to find someplace with good drainage.
 It is convenient to use a solid bike stand so that your bike is off the ground.
 In this way, dirt doesn’t splash back onto your bike.
 Ideally, your wash zone is out of the wind and rain.
+A clean bike helps with a post-wash safety inspection.
 Make sure your area is sufficiently shiny and that you have enough space to work.
 If you think you need a pressure washer, you’re mistaken.
-These can finish up stripping important grease form bearings and damaging your suspension this isn’t something you want!
+These can finish up stripping important grease from bearings and damaging your suspension this isn’t something you want!

 Step 2: Prepare Your Equipment

 Gather your bike stand.
 Ideally, find one that turns 360 degree’s which allows you to stand still while turning the bike around.
 You will require a bucket, preferably one that is brightly colored which will show any oil or residue.
 At that point, get two brushes, one soft and one firm along with a hose connected to cold water and some cleaning products.
-These can just be a cheap washing up liquid.
-Avoid car products as these can be very strong and they also contain oils which can contaminate disc pads.
+Check for damage to the frame, damage to the wheels, leaking seals, cuts to your tires, damage to your cables, and wear to your brake lines.
+These can just be a cheap washing-up liquid.
+Avoid car products as these can be very strong and they also contain oils that can contaminate disc pads.

 Step 3: Washing the Bike